 recently as active materials in photovoltaic cells exceeding power

-conversion efficiencies of 25%.
+conversion efficiencies of 26%.
 Our group has been at the forefront

 of developing an understanding of the fundamental processes that

-investigating a wide range of topics in this area, including the
+underpin the outstanding performance of these materials.
+We investigate a wide range of topics in this area, including the

 fundamentals of electron-phonon coupling, charge-carrier mobility